Cirkit Designer Logo

 Arduino Code

-// HC-SR501 PIR Motion Sensor Example with Arduino UNO
+// HC-SR501 PIR Motion Sensor with Arduino

 // This code turns on an LED when motion is detected.